Winnie Madikizela-Mandela Didn't Die, 'She Multiplied'

 Mandela-Dlamini told the mourners that, like her mother, they "showed that we can be beautiful, powerful and revolutionary – even as we challenge the lies that have been peddled [about her] for so long."
 She countered the negative current of a narrative describing Madikizela-Mandela as a polarizing figure with an appetite for violence, who was convicted of abducting a teen activist.

-The elder daughter of Winnie and Nelson Mandela said her mother's reputation had been repeatedly smeared and the role of women in the struggle to end apartheid and white minority rule in South Africa marginalized.
+The elder daughter of Winnie and Nelson Mandela said her mother's reputation had been repeatedly smeared and the role of women in the struggle to end apartheid and white-minority rule in South Africa marginalized.

 "When you read popular history about the liberation struggle as it currently stands, you can be forgiven for thinking that it was a man's struggle and a man's triumph," she said.